-But after being arrested for attacking a police officer, Will is granted leniency only if he will accept treatment from therapist Sean Maguire (Robin Williams).
-Little does he know, Maguire will change his life forever.
+But after being arrested for attacking a police officer, Will is granted leniency only if he accepts treatment from therapist Sean Maguire (Robin Williams).
+Little does he know that Maguire will change his life forever.

-The Blind Side is based on the true story of Micahel Oher, a homeless African-American teen (Quinton Aaron) who is taken in by a married couple (Sandra Bullock and Tim McGraw).
+The Blind Side is based on the true story of Michael Oher, a homeless African-American teen (Quinton Aaron) who’s taken in by a married couple (Sandra Bullock and Tim McGraw).

-With the support of his new legal guardians, Michael’s life is transformed as he comes to realise his talents as a student and a football player.
+With the support of his new legal guardians, Michael’s life is transformed as he comes to realise his talents, both as a student and a football player.
 This is a truly heartwarming film founded on the importance of having compassion and empathy.

-At the centre of the story is Jo, a headstrong girl who is determined to make her own way in the world and defy the patriarchal rules of the 19th century society, specifically that a women must marry.
+At the centre of the story is Jo, a headstrong girl who’s determined to make her own way in the world and defy the patriarchal rules of 19th-century society – specifically, that a woman must marry.

 Hacksaw Ridge is based on the true story of Private First Class Desmond T. Doss, who was awarded the Congressional Medal of Honor despite refusing to carry a single weapon during World War II for religious reasons.